smartmicro/smartmicro_ros2_radars/Readme.md

 7   |    Value out of minimal bounds
 8   |    Value out of maximal bounds

-## Recorder plugin and custom CAN sender
+## RVIZ plugins and custom CAN sender
-A custom plugin for rviz to log the target list has been provided.
+Custom plugins for rviz has been provided.
+This plugin provides logging of the target list, object list and their respective headers.
+It provides a command configurator plugin through which commands, status and mode reqeust could be send.
+It also provides a plugin for initiating a firmware download.
 A config file is available which adds this plugin to the rviz.
-WIth the plugin it is now possible to view the target list data for the desired sensor.
-Along with logging the data the plugin also gives the possibility to record the target list data, convert it into a csv format and save it.
+Along with logging the data the plugin also gives the possibility to record the target/object list data, convert it into a csv format and save it.

 Separately, a python GUI is also provided with which it is possible to send custom CAN messages.